6 Steps to Make Your Own Rain Barrel: Parts You Need

 A screen will prevent debris from getting into your rainwater holding tank.
 If you have extra wire mesh or a screen, you can cut it to fit the opening of your barrel.
 Also, many diverters come with a debris-blocking filter.

-rain barrel kit with spigot4.
-Barrel Spigot
+rain barrel kit with spigot

 A water spigot releases the stored water.
 Some people prefer brass spigots over plastic, because they can be more durable and last longer, but plastic spigots work fine as well.
 If you want to keep your project simple, there are kits you can get that include all the pieces you need.